What is Engineering Linux?

 Our primary Linux distribution is CentOS 7.
 The CentOS Linux distribution is a stable, predictable, manageable and reproducible platform derived from the sources of Red Hat Enterprise Linux (RHEL).
 Furthermore, CentOS is an enterprise-class operating system, providing up to date software packages for research and scientific computing.
 As an organization, Engineering IT is committed to providing support to our Linux users who use this distribution.

-We also provide limited support for Ubuntu 16.04 and other LTS releases.
+We also provide limited support for Ubuntu LTS releases.

 Installation of CentOS or Ubuntu is easy, we use Cobbler to PXE boot your system, installing everything over the network.